 - 1. All fighters or teams that won all of their qualifying rounds (fighters or teams with full wins). - 2.
-Fighters or teams that lost only 1 of their qualifying rounds, and do not use decks from any of the selected titles. - 3.
-Fighters or teams that lost only 1 of their qualifying rounds, and use 1 deck from the selected titles. - 4.
-Fighters or teams that lost only 1 of their qualifying rounds, and use 2 decks from the selected titles. - 5.
-Fighters or teams that lost only 1 of their qualifying rounds, and use 3 decks from the selected titles. - 6.
-And so on and so forth for fighters or teams that use 4 or more decks from the selected titles.
+Fighters or teams that lost only 1 of their qualifying rounds, and use decks of titles that are not used by the fighters or teams with full wins. - 3.
+Fighters or teams that lost only 1 of their qualifying rounds, and use decks of titles that only 1 of the fighters or teams with full wins - 4.
+Fighters or teams that lost only 1 of their qualifying rounds, and use decks of titles that only 2 of the fighters or teams with full wins uses. - 5.
+Fighters or teams that lost only 1 of their qualifying rounds, and use decks of titles that only 3 of the fighters or teams with full wins uses. - 6.
+And so on and so forth for decks used by 4 or more of the fighters or teams.